-Starting his career as an insurance claims adjuster, he saw how his decisions could impact people's lives—positively or negatively—after they’d been seriously injured by someone else’s carelessness.
+Starting his career as an insurance claims adjuster, he saw how his decisions could impact people's lives positively or negatively—after they’d been seriously injured by someone else’s carelessness.
 That’s when he began to realize the frustration of working for insurance companies, whose main products are promises in exchange for money—and those promises of coverage were broken far too often.

 As a result, John decided to focus on combating those broken promises by attending law school.
-Now, as an experienced personal injury lawyer, he fights on behalf of deserving people who have been been treated unfairly by those same insurance companies.
+Now, as an experienced personal injury lawyer, he fights on behalf of deserving people who have been treated unfairly by those same insurance companies.
 And for John, his clients are more than a case number, which is why he stays in touch with many of them.
 In fact, he regularly calls former clients to simply catch up and see how they’re doing.

-In addition to his law practice, John is committed to advancing the cause of his clients by serving as the legislative chair for the Tennessee Association for Justice.
-He’s also been elected by his peers to serve on the association’s Board of Governors each year since 2008.
+In addition to his law practice, John is committed to advancing the cause of his clients and has served in multiple positions within the Tennessee Trial Lawyers Association including;